 S corporation return.
 An S corporation must file a return on Form 1120S, U.S. Income Tax Return for an S Corporation.
 This shows the results of the corporation's operations for its tax year and the items of income, losses, deductions, or credits that affect the shareholders' individual income tax returns.
 For additional information, see the Instructions for Form 1120S.

 Royalties from copyrights, patents, and oil, gas and mineral properties are taxable as ordinary income.

-You generally report royalties in Part I of Schedule E (Form 1040), Supplemental Income and Loss.
-However, if you hold an operating oil, gas, or mineral interest or are in business as a self-employed writer, inventor, artist, etc., report your income and expenses on Schedule C or Schedule C-EZ.
+You generally report royalties in Part I of Schedule E (Form 1040 or Form 1040-SR), Supplemental Income and Loss.
+However, if you hold an operating oil, gas, or mineral interest or are in business as a self-employed writer, inventor, artist, etc., report your income and expenses on Schedule C.

 For additional information, refer to Publication 525, Taxable and Nontaxable Income.

 The sale or other exchange of virtual currencies, or the use of virtual currencies to pay for goods or services, or holding virtual currencies as an investment, generally has tax consequences that could result in tax liability.
 This guidance applies to individuals and businesses that use virtual currencies.